tldr-pages/tldr/pages/common/gimp.md

 `gimp`

-- Launch, but don't show the splash screen:
+- Launch GIMP without showing the splash screen:

 `gimp --no-splash`

-- Always start a new instance:
+- Start a new GIMP instance, even if there is already a running one:

 `gimp --new-instance`